jamesrenfro/sharealike/README.md

 ## Troubleshooting pillow/PIL installation

 	Doesn't seem to be straightforward to install pillow on all environments.
-	The following may be helpful if you jpeg dependency is not being found on ubuntu:
+On my local development environment it turned out to be easiest to just use apt-get to install, but on EC2 ubuntu was able to get it working using virtualenv with the following help from stackoverflow.com:

 	[http://stackoverflow.com/questions/4632261/pil-jpeg-library-help]